LukeShortCloud/rootpages/markdown/openstack.md

 ## Automation - Packstack

-Supported operating system: RHEL 7
+Supported operating system: RHEL 7, Fedora

-Packstack is part of the Red Hat Development of OpenStack (RDO).
+Packstack is part of Red Hat's RDO project.
 It's purpose is for providing small and simple demontrations of OpenStack.
 This tool does not handle any upgrades of the OpenStack services.

 ### Automation - Packstack - Install